NibrazKhan/Nibraz-node-cicd-app/README.md

-# AWS Elastic Beanstalk Node.js Sample App

-This repository contains a sample Node.js web application built using [Express](https://expressjs.com/), meant to be used as part of the AWS DevOps Learning Path.

-## Security

-See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information.
+# Node.js Application - Jenkins CI/CD Fork

-## License
+## Project Overview

-This library is licensed under the MIT-0 License.
-See the LICENSE file.
+This repository is a forked version of the original Node.js application repository, adapted to demonstrate a complete CI/CD workflow using Jenkins, Docker, Docker Compose, and Trivy security scanning.

+The purpose of this fork is to integrate automated build, testing, containerisation, vulnerability scanning, and Docker image publishing as part of a DevOps pipeline implementation.

+---

+# Fork Purpose

+The fork was created to:

+- Integrate Jenkins-based CI/CD automation
+- Add containerisation using Docker
+- Configure Docker Compose for environment management
+- Automate application testing
+- Perform dependency vulnerability scanning
+- Build and publish Docker images securely

+---

+# CI/CD Pipeline Workflow

+The implemented pipeline follows this process: